Safeguarding Your Possessions

 for the formal night on a cruise for men.
 Avoiding the need for extra

 shoes saves a tremendous amount of space, but is a major challenge for

 women trying to pack light.

 Locking Your Luggage

 Don't lock bags at the airport check in.

 Security staff do random inspections of bags after check in and will

-open locks with lock cutters or tearing the bag if necessary to gain
+open locks with lock cutters or tear into the bag if necessary to gain

-for packing tips and suggestions on how to secure your baggae
+for packing tips and suggestions on how to secure your baggage

 during your next trip.